daveshah1/nova/houston/experimental/gui2/gui/gui/README-maps.txt

+**** READ THIS CAREFULLY TO ENABLE MAPPING ****

 I have changed from Google Maps to an offline version of OpenStreetMap.
 To use it you must do the following:

+ --- A - The easy way ---
+1. Create the folder
+(Windows) C:\Users\[username]\mapcache
+(Linux) ~/mapcache

+2. Extract the zip file from the team dropbox under Resources/Maps into this folder

+ --- B - The hard way ---
+Follow if you don't have Dropbox access or want to customise the map region

 1. Download jTileDownloader from here & run the Jar: http://svn.openstreetmap.org/applications/utils/downloading/JTileDownloader/trunk/release/jTileDownloader-0-6-1.zip